tstuefe/JEP387/jep.md

 Chunks shall be individually committable and uncommittable.
 Chunks in free lists should be uncommitted where it makes sense and thus would not count towards the working set size of the VM process.

-Large chunks handed to a class loader should be committed lazily and in steps, similar to thread stacks.
-That way large chunks can get handed to class loaders but the full price would not have to be paid up front.
+Larger chunks should not be committed as a whole but only on demand, similar to thread stacks.
+That way larger chunks can get handed to class loaders but the full price would not have to be paid up front.

 #### Commit granules